ankitskvmdam/clean-jsdoc-theme/README.md

 ## Features
-We believe in giving freedom to the developer, that's why we have given many option to the developer to customize this time according to there needs.
+We believe in giving freedom to the developer, that's why we have given many option to the developer to customize this theme according to there needs.
 You can pass an object called `theme_opts` under `opts` for more options like:
 ```javascript
 "opts":{